George Peppard: Decline

-Television
+Return to TV

-In March 1971 Peppard announced that his company, Tradewind Productions, had optioned a novel by Stanley Ellin, The Eighth Circle, but it was not made.
+In March 1971, Peppard announced that his company, Tradewind Productions, had optioned a novel by Stanley Ellin, The Eighth Circle, but it was not made.

 Peppard starred in a Western TV movie The Bravos (1972) with Pernell Roberts.
-He returned to features with The Groundstar Conspiracy (1972) co starring Michael Sarrazin, shot in Canada for Universal; Peppard's fee was $400,000.
+He returned to features with The Groundstar Conspiracy (1972) co-starring Michael Sarrazin, shot in Canada for Universal; Peppard's fee was $400,000.

 In August 1971, Peppard signed to star in Banacek (1972–1974), part of The NBC Mystery Movie series, starring in 90-minute whodunits as a wealthy Boston playboy who solves thefts for insurance companies for a finder's fee.
 Sixteen regular episodes were produced over two seasons.
 Peppard also did some second unit directing.
-"Ever since The Carpetbaggers I've played the iron-jawed cold-eyed killer and that gets to be a goddamed bore," he said in 1972.
+"Ever since The Carpetbaggers I've played the iron-jawed cold-eyed killer and that gets to be a goddamned bore," he said in 1972.
 "Acting is not the most creative thing in the world and when you play a man of action it gets to be a long day.
 Banacek is the best character I've played in a long time."

 In February 1972, Peppard stood trial in Boston, accused of attempting to rape a stripper in his hotel room.
 He was cleared of the charges.
 The same year, he and Ashley were divorced, with Peppard to pay her $2,000 per month alimony plus $350 per month child support for their son Christian.